-Looking for some of the best places to drink in town?
-We’ve come up with a list of six Chicago spots that are serving up some of the city’s most creative cocktails, mixing in everything from exotic mezcal to the city’s largest selection of rums.
+Looking for some of the best places in town for a drink?
+You won’t want to miss these Chicago spots that are serving up some of the city’s most creative cocktails, mixing in everything from exotic mezcal to the city’s largest selection of rums.
 Check out these must-try Chicago cocktail bars.

 Three Dots and a Dash

-The cocktail: The tiki cocktails here are mixed with fresh seasonal juices that are cold-pressed daily; syrups made in-house; and spices, herbs and flowers that are sourced from around the world.
-And perhaps the best part, they’re served in fun, elaborate glassware.
-Order the Chief Lapu Lapu for two, presented in a literally smoking bowl adorned with orchids and topped with little plastic hula dancers that’s filled with aged Demerara and dark Jamaican rums, plus lime, tangerine, and passion fruit juices.
+The tiki cocktails here are mixed with fresh seasonal juices that are cold-pressed daily; syrups made in-house; and spices, herbs and flowers that are sourced from around the world.
+And perhaps the best part, they’re served in fun, elaborate presentations, including a full-blown treasure chest.
+Make sure to bring some friends, as group drinks are their specialty.

-The cocktail: Cocktails are mixed in the state-of-the-art “drink kitchen,” and feature surprises like spice-filled ice cubes and tendrils of scented smoke emanating from glass beakers that look like boozy science experiments.
-The cocktails are constantly changing, but recent selections have included the Smurf: butterfly pea flower, mezcal, finger lime, and coconut.
+Cocktails are mixed in the state-of-the-art “drink kitchen,” and feature surprises like spice-filled ice cubes and tendrils of scented smoke emanating from glass beakers that look like boozy science experiments.
+Choose your cocktails a la carte or opt for the three-drink prix fixe menu.

-The cocktail: Consulting a library of rare spirits, head bartender Jess Lambert creates mid-century-inspired cocktails.
+Consulting a library of rare spirits, head bartender Jess Lambert creates mid-century-inspired cocktails.
 Her signature is the Old Fashioned, served in different variations that incorporate everything from rum to mezcal.
 The Vol. 39 Vintage Old Fashioned mixes 30-year-old Armagnac, barrel-aged Demerara sugar, Angostura, and orange bitters, and hand-carved ice.
-For a special occasion, order the champagne-and-caviar silver cart service, presented tableside.
+For a special occasion, order the champagne-and-caviar silver cart service presented tableside.

 The Milk Room